 Time stopped.
 It’s just me and my thoughts that bring me back to the things that are familiar.
 Time.
 Isolated from everything and everyone that rushes on.
 Again, it’s only me that brings me back to that place.
 That city mode.
 But I don’t want to go back.
 I like this break.

 Being alone is not difficult or painful for me.
 I like it and I need it.
 But being alone among or even with other people can be exhausting.
-At the same time I like it and I need it.
+At the same time, I like it and I need it.
 And it’s what I’ve been doing the last few months.
 All alone in new places, unfamiliar surroundings, environments with unfamiliar nature, people, culture and customs.
-On one hand it’s what I like about travelling.
+On one hand, it’s what I like about travelling.
 On the other, I need to stop in time.
 Take a break and be really alone for a day or two.
 Alone alone, where I can recharge.
-No decision making, no logistics, no conversations, no WiFi, no nothing.
+No decision-making, no logistics, no conversations, no WiFi, no nothing.
 Just me.

 Alone alone is not the same as lonely alone.
 In a way I’m always alone when I’m travelling, but I’m not lonely.
 It’s my Eva-zone where I feel as close as I can come to feeling free.
 Maybe it’s a flight, maybe I try to escape.
-If so, running away would not be the solution, but whatever it is I’m doing, it does me good.
+If so, running away would not be the solution, but whatever it is what I’m doing, it does me good.

 I read.
-I loose myself in a story which is not mine.
+I lose myself in a story which is not mine.
 That’s how I can get a break of the storm in my head.
 The never ending storm of thoughts, possibilities, opportunities and expectations.
 Yeah, I know that meditation might help as well.
 I should do that, I want to, but it doesn’t turn off the storm completely like a good book does for me.
 I do accept that the storm is there though.

 Mali Princ, I would love to see you.
 Hike you and tick you of my list.
 But you will wait for me, right?
 I believe you will still be there when I’m ready.
 Forgive me if I use the weather as an excuse not to meet you.
 Forgive me if I decided to hit the road without saying hi to you.
 I will come back when I can really enjoy our time together.
 When the time is right.